Ipomoea bolusiana Schinz

 Ipomoea angustisecta, Ipomoea mesenterioides, Ipomoea praetermissa, Ipomoea rubro-viridis, Ipomoea simplex

-Ipomoea bolusiana is a dwarf perennial shrub with a thick, tuberous rootstock, up to 8 inches (20 cm) in diameter, and one or several erect or prostrate stems.
-The stems are slender, hairless, woody at the base, and up to 10 feet (3 m) long.
+Ipomoea bolusiana is a dwarf perennial shrub with a thick tuberous rootstock and one or several erect or prostrate stems.
+The tuber is up to 8 inches (20 cm) in diameter.
+Stems are slender, hairless, woody at the base, and up to 10 feet (3 m) long.
 Leaves are green, widely spaced, narrow, and up to 2.8 inches (7 cm) long.
 Flowers are borne near the stem's base, mauve or magenta-pink, darker in the centers, funnel-shaped, and up to 2.8 inches (7 cm) long.

 USDA hardiness zones 10b to 11b: from 35 °F (+1.7 °C) to 45 °F (+7.2 °C).